 As digital progress is fast and primarily private sector driven, DDP draws on best practices from client countries and the private sector.
 To this end, DDP is bringing together traditional partners from the development community and leading global IT firms.
 Much of this digital development agenda is encouraged through loans and grants from the World Bank and other development partners.

-Currently, DDP is in a partnership with Microsoft, GSMA, and partnerships with bilateral partners are forthcoming.
+Currently, DDP is in a partnership with Microsoft, GSMA, Finland, Japan, and Korea.
 DDP will further expand the partnership to catalyze multidonor funds to accelerate the engagement with country clients, roll out new approaches to ICT, and advance digital development.